Sanil-Samir-Mhatre/Carbon-Footprints-Calculator-for-Computer-Department/README.md

-# Carbon-Footprints-Calculator-for-Computer-Department
+## Carbon-Footprints-Calculator-for-Computer-Department
-An comprehensive application to calculate and analyze carbon footprints for various devices and activities in a computer department using Python and Tkinter
+A comprehensive tool for calculating and analyzing the carbon footprints of various devices and activities within a computer department, using both automated and manual data inputs.